xuandinh22/Online-Retail-Revenue/README.md

 #### Key Business Questions:

+1. What are the top-selling products?
-1. What is the monthly trend of revenue?
+2. What is the monthly trend of revenue?
 Which months show the largest increases or decreases? (for the year 2011 only)
-2. Which regions generate the highest and lowest revenue?
+3. What percentage of customers are repeating their orders?
 (Exclude United Kingdom)
-3. Who are the top customers and how much do they contribute to total revenue?
+4. Who are the top customers and how much do they contribute to total revenue?
 Is revenue concentrated among a few customers, or is the customer base diversified?
-4. What percentage of customers are repeating their orders?
+5. Which regions generate the highest and lowest revenue?
 (Exclude United Kingdom)

 #### Data Source